15 Simple Ideas to Transition from Summer to Fall Decor

 - This set of 6 gives a little taller options and is perfect for flowers or taper candles!

-You can use vintage books in warm fall colors, such as neutrals, browns, rust, and gold tones. Â Just swap a stack of lighter, summery colored books in any vignette with your fall-toned books and ta-da! Â Quick and easy transition!
+You can use vintage books in warm fall colors, such as neutrals, browns, rust, and gold tones to help transition from summer to fall decor.
+Just swap a stack of lighter, summery colored books in any vignette with your fall-toned books and ta-da!
+Quick and easy transition!

-#14: One of the most simple ways to transition is starting with a neutral base!
+#14: One of the easiest ways to transition from summer to fall decor is to start with a neutral palette!

-This may seem basic, but to transition my home decor from any season to another, I peel back the layers of seasonal color and texture. Â Take my home back to the basics, so to speak!
+This may seem basic, but to transition from summer to fall decor, or for any other season, I peel back the layers of seasonal color and texture.
+Take my home back to a basic neutral palette, so to speak!

 At that point, I can slowly start adding as much or as little, as subtle or as bold seasonal accents.

-I always recommend investing in large pieces that you love and have a neutral base. Â This allows you to play around and experiment with your decor in more budget-friendly ways! Â
+I always recommend investing in large pieces that you love and have a neutral base.
+This allows you to play around and experiment with your decor in more budget-friendly ways as you transition from summer to fall decor!

 This would include sofas, chairs, larger tables, cabinets, and wall colors (though that can be a fun way to accent for a season if you love to paint!)

-Nothing says cozy like a great candle and a favorite fall scent, right?! Â In fact, when I want to start transitioning my home from summer to fall decor, I usually pull out one of my favorite candles to help me get in the mood.
+Nothing says cozy like a great candle and a favorite fall scent, right?!
+In fact, when I want to start to transition from summer to fall decor, I usually pull out one of my favorite candles to help me get in the mood.
+Great scents are easy first touches of fall decor to any living space!

 There are a lot of great options out there but these are definitely my personal favorites: